Cowes Breakwater Project

 The rock barges were unloaded by excavators and shovels on the western end and northern side of the breakwater.
 Excavators located on the breakwater positioned the rocks working anti-clockwise, starting on the southern face working to the east and then back along the northern face to the west, bringing the breakwater to its final profile and finished appearance.

 Contractors Boskalis Westminster finished the rock armouring of the new Cowes Breakwater in autumn 2015.
-The removal of surplus gravel material to the north of the breakwater has been delayed due to the requirement for contractors to obtain a new MMO (Marine Management Organisation) consent for its removal and disposal.
 On 1st March 2016 the Breakwater Exclusion Zone was removed and temporary navigation buoys instated to mark the surplus gravel store; see Local Notice to Mariners No 24(T) for full information.

 Further navigation information can be found at: cowesharbourcommission.co.uk/cowes_breakwater